PhilboBaggins/pico-pico-debugger/README.md

 Pico Pico Debugger
 ==================

-Debug a RPi Pico with another RPi Pico.
+PCB to help debug a RPi Pico with another RPi Pico.

 This board was designed in of [EasyEDA](https://easyeda.com/).